 At its heart, this love story about Ellie Andrews (Claudette Colbert) running away from the wealth she was born into and stumbling into the quick-talking ingenuity of Warne’s reportorial charisma is a tough-luck dissection of American community in a time of crisis.
-Although not foregrounded, Capra and Riskin delight in peeks behind the curtains of the working class who in this screenplay encompass the wild card ingenuity and flexible lifeblood of American energy that courses within each and every soul but is found most vividly in the heart not of the individual but of a community coping with depression the only way they knew how: the momentous, precipitous joy of reveling in the sharp twists of chance and chaos.
+Although not foregrounded, Capra and Riskin delight in peeks behind the curtains of the working class, who in this screenplay, encompass the wild card ingenuity and flexible lifeblood of American energy that courses within each and every soul but is found most vividly in the heart not of the individual but of a community coping with depression the only way they knew how: the momentous, precipitous joy of reveling in the sharp twists of chance and chaos.

 Refusing the tyranny of prefabricated categories, these aren’t people who know one another, but in recognizing each other, only for a moment, they dance a thudding pound of temporal collectivity that is all the more powerful for how fleeting and inconsequential it initially seems.
 For how each human can reveal, hidden within them, a dancer or a prankster or a clown, an America, to quote Ralph Ellison, of “masking jokers” figuring out their identities over-time, mutably, on-the-fly.
 A ringing conflagration of performance as a salve for anxiety persists throughout It Happened One Night, not only when watching Warne and Andrews go toe-to-toe to throw off the cops or Warne play a tough-talking gangster on a spur of the moment escapade but in the glimmers of collective song, dance, and public theater that acclimatize us to our performative identities in everyday life.
 A bus, a functionary mode of public transport, can be warped – but not statically sanctified – into a beacon of social, democratic theater.